Accelerate Your Healthcare Career

 Is financial aid available?

 Some or most of the program costs may be covered by Financial Aid grants or loans.
 Students are encouraged to apply at the Financial Aid Office weeks before they wish to begin taking courses at any college.
+You can also qualify for Student Loan Forgiveness if you join the DSH after graduating.

 Can I be paid while getting the certification?